-Armed with the experimental setup and the data, the paper is divided into three sections, which conduct analyses at the voting-board level.
+Armed with the experimental setup and the data, the paper is then divided into three sections which conduct analyses at the voting-board level.
 The first two sections explore the role of economic fundamentals while distinguishing between the income channel and the expenditures channel.
-We study these outcomes with an unprecedented mapping of votes to economic exposure via trade: on the income side, not just firm direct exposure but also indirect exposure; and on the expenditure side, to cost-of-living measures.
 The third section studies non-economic factors with an emphasis on the influence of political ideology.
-Then we compare the relative importance of each factor in explaining voting behavior.
+Then, we compare the relative importance of each factor in explaining voting behavior.

-A study of the income channel depends on the model of real income which is in mind; a voter's vote can depend, for instance, on whether her employer, industry, skill group, or local labor market were exposed to the tariff changes implied by the trade agreement.
+A study of the income channel depends on the model of real income which one has in mind-a voter's vote can depend, for instance, on whether her employer, industry, skill group, or local labor market were exposed to the tariff changes implied by the trade agreement.
 Our analysis of this channel uses the role of employers as a benchmark, as we can measure it very precisely and the study of the role of firms is novel.
-We explore how a firm's dependence on international trade shapes its employees' attitudes toward openness via (i) firm direct trade exposure, which depends on the products the firm is trading (exporting and importing) with the U.S. and the expected change in the tariffs on those products; and (ii) indirect firm-to-firm exposure, whereby an employer is exposed via trading partners who are themselves directly exposed.
+In particular, we explore how a firm's dependence on international trade shapes its employees' attitudes toward openness via (i) firm direct trade exposure, which depends on the products the firm is trading

+(exporting and importing) with the U.S. and the expected change in the tariffs on those products; and (ii) indirect firm-to-firm exposure, whereby an employer is exposed via trading partners who are themselves directly exposed.
 To the best of our knowledge, this is the first study of the role of within-industry heterogeneity in shaping popular support using information about all firms and documenting the salience of an indirect exposure measure via input-output linkages.

 We find that firm-level exposure is salient to voters.
-In particular, a \$1,000 decrease in revenue for the employers of individuals at a voting board, if the FTA did not pass, is associated with a 3.4 percentage points (pp) increase in the share of votes in favor of the FTA at that board.
-Indirect exposure for firms that are one link away from a directly exposed firm also matters to voters; the coefficient for indirect exposure is approximately two-thirds the size of the one for direct exposure.
-While we cannot completely rule-out confounding factors that might affect both individuals' selection of jobs and their voting choices on the referendum, a series of robustness exercises suggests that selection of workers into firms played a limited role in driving our result.
+In particular, a \$1,000 increase in revenue for the employers of individuals at a voting board is associated with a 3.4 percentage points (pp) increase in the share of votes in favor of the FTA at that board.2 Indirect exposure for firms that are one link away from a directly exposed firm also matters to voters; the coefficient for indirect exposure is approximately two-thirds the size of the one for direct exposure.
+While we cannot completely rule-out confounding factors that might affect both individuals' selection of jobs and their voting choices on the referendum, a battery of placebo tests and robustness exercises shows that selection of workers into firms played a limited role in driving the effect that we documented.

 We document that the salient role of firms persists after accounting for other factors which might affect voters' earnings.
 In particular, we consider the role of industries, occupations, local labor market import competition, and expectations about future job opportunities.
 We find that a worker's industry plays a limited role conditional on firm exposure.
 This result highlights the importance of within-industry heterogeneity in determining the distributional effects of trade.
+We document that low-skill workers are significantly more likely to vote against the FTA.
+Moreover, commuting zones more exposed to import competition are less likely to vote in favor of the FTA.
+Finally, we find a limited role for expectations playing a role in shaping votes conditional on exposure, which could relate to expectation formation being difficult in the presence of uncertainty or discounting of future outcomes.